daviddralle/CA-ET/README.md

 Data extraction is performed via the Python Google Earth Engine API in the [Jupyter Notebook](http://jupyter.org/) `/notebooks/extract_crop_et_data.ipynb`.
 Data plotting and analysis of water year evapotranspiration can be found in the notebook `/notebooks/plot_data.ipynb`.
 Saved water year data can be found in the `/data` folder.
 ET is reported in units of millimeters.

 BESS ET dataset information can be found on Google Earth Engine [here](https://code.earthengine.google.com/?asset=users/daviddralle/bessv2).
 The Earth Engine asset ID is `users/daviddralle/bessv2`.
-The dataset is publically accessible.
+The dataset is publicly accessible.